PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Experiments

 \subsubsection{ConvNets}

-ConvNets play an important role in our proposed hybrid PSO-ConvNets approach since ConvNets perform as the main actor of the ecosystem developed so far.
-ConvNets differ from one to another; some have just a few layers, some have over hundreds of layers (Figure~\ref{fig:inceptionv3_architecture} shows architecture of Inception-v3 with 42 layers for illustration purposes).
-Transfer learning is often utilized in shallow approaches.
-The disadvantage of using transfer learning is that the training stage most likely appears to become stuck in the local minima of the loss function and overfit the models quickly.
+We consider topologically distinct ConvNets, namely, shallow and deep ConvNets in the mix (Figure~\ref{fig:inceptionv3_architecture} shows architecture of Inception-v3 with 42 layers for illustration purposes).
+When training ConvNets, transfer learning is often utilized in typical approaches.
+Though, usually faster, the disadvantage of using transfer learning is that the training stage most likely appears to become stuck in the local minima of the loss function and over-fit the models quickly.
 Therefore, the optimal procedure here is re-training rather than transfer learning.

 Accordingly, all layers of the ConvNets are unfrozen so that the models' architecture and the pre-trained weights (from ImageNet dataset ~\cite{krizhevsky2012imagenet,russakovsky2015imagenet}) can be reused.
-Following practices from ResNet, Xception and many others, the top layers are replaced and a global pooling is added to reduce networks' size.
-In addition, for enhancing sample variation and also avoiding overfitting, a small amount of noise is introduced into the networks.
+Following practices from ResNet, Xception and many others, the top layers are replaced and a global pooling is added to reduce the network size.
+In addition, for enhancing sample variation and also avoiding over-fitting, a small amount of noise is introduced into the networks.

 The re-trained ConvNets architecture is illustrated in Figure~\ref{fig:retrain_model}.
 The re-trained model is a pre-trained ConvNet (e.g.: Inception-v3, VGG and ResNet) with the top layers removed and the weights re-trained.
 The base model is a pre-loaded one with ImageNet weights.
 The original images are re-scaled to match the required input size of the re-trained model.
-The global pooling layer reduces the networks size while the Gaussian noise layer prevents overfitting.
+The global pooling layer reduces the network size while the Gaussian noise layer prevents over-fitting.
 The fully connected layer and softmax layer will improve the classification.